 Equine-assisted psychotherapy, riding, coaching, and enrichment

-- Equine-assisted psychotherapy: A licensed mental health clinician uses horse-related activities as part of therapy, with treatment goals, risk screening, and documentation.
-This may support anxiety, regulation, or engagement for some teens when it is part of a broader treatment plan.
+- Equine-assisted psychotherapy: A licensed mental health clinician uses horse-related activities as part of therapy with treatment goals, documentation, and mental health oversight.

 Clinical support alongside Equine Therapy